NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 Answer:

-To observe the Balmer series for H-atom, simply by measuring the frequencies of light that are emitted because of consequences such as the transition between higher excited states and the first excited state and as a sequence of frequencies with the higher frequencies getting closely packed.
+To observe the Balmer series for the H-atom, simply by measuring the frequencies of light that are emitted because of consequences such as the transition between higher excited states and the first excited state and as a sequence of frequencies with the higher frequencies getting closely packed.

 Question:12